2025 Festival Classes Week 1

 For intermediate to upper intermediate viols, pitch A=415.

-Aspects of Renaissance Lute Technique and Practicing with Chrstopher Morrongiello
+Aspects of Renaissance Lute Technique and Practicing with Christopher Morrongiello

 Percussion with Spiff Wiegand: Dum Without Doom!